meetzaveri/elite-async/README.md

 - Take out pull from development branch and start hacking

 ## Inspiration
-I know callbacks were the wizards behind this, I just need to figure out what's behind the curtain.
+I know callbacks and iterator functions were the wizards behind this, I just need to figure out what's behind the curtain.
 So I started with pure vanilla JS to crack it up.

 ## Todo
 - [ ] Improve Error handling